 “We can accomplish conservation in America if we all come to the table and enter the collaborative process with a spirit of goodwill,” said Risch.

-“Good things happen when people step off of their ideological divides and apply common sense to common problems for the common good,” Wood told the Idaho Statesman.
+TU CEO Chris Wood said Risch’s leadership and the Idaho Roadless rule serve as a lesson for the rest of the country’s politics.“Good things happen when people step off of their ideological divides and apply common sense to common problems for the common good,” Wood told the Idaho Statesman.